 How I incorporated this billboard into my life

 I do my best to manage risk in my life.
-Small things from wearing my seat belt every time I am in a vehicle.
-To larger things like staying off the road in bad weather.
-Why risk it if I do not have to.
+Small things, such as wearing my seat belt in a vehicle.
+To more significant things like staying off the road in bad weather.
+Why risk it if I do not have to?
 When I was young, taking more risks was easy.
 You feel invincible when you are young.
 Now that I am older, I realize that it is okay to take appropriate risks, but not to be a fool.
 I do not want the inscription on my tombstone to read that my last words were “Watch this”.
 You should not either.
 Get out there and live life, but be smart about it.
 Don’t run in front of a moving bus.
 Instead, look both ways before crossing the road.
 It will keep you happy and healthy in the long run.

 What about you?

 Are you taking risks?
 Good for you.
 Are you proactively managing and mitigating the risk in your life?
-If so, keep up the good work.
+If so, keep up the excellent work.
 If not, take a few moments and think about it.
-What can you do to keep yourself safe and sound while pushing the envelope?
-Taking the time to manage the risk in your life may make the difference between a long, healthy life, and going down in flames.
+How can you keep yourself safe and sound while pushing the envelope?
+Taking the time to manage the risk in your life may make the difference between a long, healthy life and going down in flames.

 The bus always wins.
 Don’t take stupid risk – it is not worth it.
 Boldness is different than foolishness.